-Some high performance production breeds and popular companion breeds (like show/dogs) have a large population size.
-Interestingly enough genetic diversity often decreases due to have use of just few animals (especially males).
+Some high performance production breeds and popular companion breeds have a large population size.
+Interestingly enough, also for those breeds, genetic diversity often decreases due to have use of just few animals (especially the males).
 On a positive note, when large breeds get into trouble, their high numbers make it possible to selection against genetic problems.
 Furthermore these populations are likely to have a strong economic base for research needed to determine how to select or to find a DNA test against a recessive deleterious gene for example.

 Due to being small in population size, genetic diversity decreases (due to random genetic drift).
 Less known is that the same forces present in large breeds, namely the use of only few males often have a more dramatic impact on diversity than the small population size does.
 Unfortunately, due to small population size, selection responses are much lower than in large populations.
 In fact, due to chance, selection response are sometimes even negative!